 A real example was when I stumbled upon a random hostile in armor roaming some grasslands next to the main road to the north of Stormveil.
 He had a sword and shield.
 Looked like a typical uncommon knight.
 Except he turned out to be a much harder knight than anticipated.
 I knew I was doomed as soon as he imbued his sword with lightning.
 “A regular knight can’t do that.
 Oh boy, I’m in danger.”
 A moment later, I was struck down like a Jedi youngling during Order 66.

 Albeit difficult at first, every enemy has a set combat pattern and a weakness.
 Studying and learning from mistakes is just apart of what makes Elden Ring tick.
 Dying and then overcoming an enemy challenge slaps on a gold star.
 A gold star that we wear with a lot of pride and dignity.
 That’s right, Tree Sentinel, I’m talking to you.
 What feels better than coming back to the Tree Sentinel after 50 hours of experience and completely destroying his day with only a few swings?
-I do not know, tell me when you figure it out!
+Every battle won feels like a great triumph telling me to move forward.

 The total experience in an outward review of Elden Ring feels extremely positive.
 The social interaction and buzz for the video game also adds on to the experience.
 People across social media channels are helping newer players with early game builds, tips to summon ashes, boss status weaknesses, and really nice weapons or incantations.
 There is just something magical and exciting when a popular game reinforces positive content.